What Is Forex Leverage Trading?

 3. You can use leverage to hedge your trades – Hedging is a risk management strategy where you offset the potential loss from one trade by taking another trade in the same currency pair but in the opposite direction.
 By using leverage, you can take a smaller part of your margin capital and fully hedge your open position without spending that much money.

-4. You can use leverage to take advantage of larger movements – If you believe the market is going to move in a certain direction in a big way, you can use leverage to increase your gains.
+4. You can use leverage to take advantage of larger movements – If you believe the market is going to move in a certain direction in a big way, you can use debt to increase your gains.
 For example, if you think the EUR/USD currency pair is going to rise above a resistance line, you can buy more euros than you normally would and benefit from a good market move.

 This allows you to get started in the market with a smaller account and grow it over time as your skills and knowledge improve.